My Story: Part Eight: More Good News

 My friend Carolina and I at a friend’s wedding in Mexico, August of 2019

-Moving Out: Back on My Own
+Moving Out Back on My Own

 I will always profoundly appreciate my parents for their support during this time.
 I seriously have no idea how I would have gotten through that time without them.
 I was also unable to get any disability from the government even though I couldn’t work, which makes me not only angry, but dumbfounded on how other debilitated cancer patients who may not have family support would get by.